Nigel Mansell: "Red 5"

 Although teams in motor racing series are generally allocated numbers, Mansell has been associated with the number 5 for many years.
 This began when he joined Williams in 1985 and was allocated car number 5, as at the time Formula One racing numbers were allocated by constructor and Williams received numbers 5 and 6.
 For the first four races of the 1985 season, both Williams cars had white numbers, but from a distance the numerals "5" and "6" resembled each other.
 As a consequence, it was decided to give Mansell's car a red number to make it more distinctive.
 While this was initially just for recognition, BBC F1 commentator Murray Walker began describing Mansell's car as "Red Five", leading to Mansell retaining the red coloured number throughout his first spell at Williams.
 On his return to the team in 1991, Williams had retained the number 5 car, allowing Mansell to race as "Red Five" once again.
-After his departure to CART in 1993 to drive for Newman/Haas, he again retained the red number 5.
-In addition, "Red Five" fit well into the livery of his Indy car, as Newman Haas's main sponsors Texaco and Kmart both shared corporate colors of black, white and red.
-When he returned to Williams for four races in 1994 the team's numbers were 0 and 2 as they had won the Drivers' and Constructors' titles in 1993 but would not run #1 as Alain Prost had retired.
+After his departure to CART in 1993 to drive for Newman/Haas, he again ran the red number 5 after Newman/Haas made a deal to acquire it from Penske (it had been Emerson Fittipaldi's race number since 1991).
+In addition, "Red Five" fitted well into the livery of his Indy car, as Newman/Haas' main sponsors Texaco and Kmart both shared corporate colors of black, white and red.
+When he returned to Williams for four races in 1994 the team's numbers were 0 and 2 as they had won the Drivers' and Constructors' titles in 1993 but could not run #1 as Alain Prost had retired.
 Damon Hill drove car #0 while Mansell raced the #2 with the number on the nose of the car painted red (the #2 was white when the car was driven by Ayrton Senna and David Coulthard).
 So associated with the red 5 is Mansell that, in 2004, he purchased a yacht from Sunseeker, one of his longtime sponsors, which he named Red 5.